Miniya Chatterji: Early life and career

-Dr. Miniya Chatterji was born in Jamshedpur, and completed her bachelor's degree and master's at Jawaharlal Nehru University (JNU), New Delhi in 2001.
+Chatterji was born in Jamshedpur, and completed her bachelor's degree and master's at Jawaharlal Nehru University (JNU), New Delhi in 2001.
 She completed her PhD & DEA Honors from Sciences Po, Paris in 2003, with research fellowships at Harvard University in 2004 and Columbia University in 2006–2007.

-From 2004 to 2006 she worked closely with the office of the French President Jacques Chirac in Paris, as policy analyst to Jerome Monod who at that time was the President's Chief Advisor.
+From 2002 to 2006 she worked in the office of the French President Jacques Chirac in Paris, as policy analyst to Jerome Monod who at that time was the President's Chief Advisor.

 In 2007, she was a Private Wealth Management Summer Associate for Goldman Sachs London, post which she worked as Hedge Fund Manager at HSBC Hedge Funds in Paris.

-She further completed her PhD in Political Sciences in 2009 from Institut d'Etudes Politiques de Paris.

-While working with the World Economic Forum, in 2010 she founded the Stargazers Foundation, which aimed towards working in the domains of education and health for women in economically backward regions of India.
+In 2009, she quit investment banking.
+This was in the same week that she completed her PhD in Political Sciences in 2009 from Institut d'Etudes Politiques de Paris.
+In 2010 she founded the Stargazers Foundation, which aimed towards working in the domains of education and health for women in economically backward regions of India.
+Chatterji runs the Stargazers Foundation until today through which she carries out her philanthropic work.

-As part of her job at the World Economic Forum Chatterji has also completed an Executive Management Programme in Leadership from The Wharton School, Columbia University, as well as from INSEAD.
+In 2011 she joined the World Economic Forum as Senior Manager for Middle East, North Africa, South Asia regions.
+While working with the World Economic Forum, Miniya was also a Global Leadership Fellow of the World Economic Forum.
+Through the latter, she has also completed an Executive Management Programme in Leadership from The Wharton School, Columbia University, as well as from INSEAD.

+In 2014 Chatterji returned to India after 14 years, to be Chief Sustainability Officer of the $3.8 billion Jindal Steel & Power Ltd. She founded Sustain Labs Paris in 2018.

 Jindal Steel and Power Ltd

-In June 2014, Miniya returned to India after 14 years of living her entire adult life abroad, to join Jindal Steel & Power Group of Companies, as their Chief Sustainability Officer.
+In June 2014, Chatterji returned to India after 14 years of living her entire adult life abroad, to join Jindal Steel & Power Group of Companies, as their chief sustainability officer.
 She was responsible for setting up the JSPL's Business Sustainability division and led a global team across countries including India, South Africa, Oman and Australia.
 She created and implemented business strategies for the mid and long term holistic success of the US$3.14 billion steel, power, infrastructure global business conglomerate.
 She published various editions of JSPL's Business Sustainability report as per GRI (Global Reporting Initiative) G4 framework.

 Sustain Labs Paris

-Miniya parted ways with JSPL in September 2017, to establish her entrepreneurial brainchild "Sustain Labs Paris".
+Chatterji parted ways with JSPL in September 2017, to establish her entrepreneurial brainchild "Sustain Labs Paris".

-She founded Sustain Labs Paris, with offices in New Delhi and Paris in pedagogic partnership with the prestigious Paris School of International Affairs at Sciences-po Paris which is Europe's premier graduate school for policy studies, and is backed by the Institut français India.